k41205/neeko/README.md

-# Intro
+# Neeko

 A simple app where you can plan your month expenses by creating a stack container with all the expenses you made in it.

 It's my first app created with React to put in practice what I studied some months earlier.
+The backend is managed through Firebase.

 You can give a look at it here: